twbs/bootstrap/site/content/docs/5.3/migration.md

 - Adds additional variables for alerts, `.btn-close`, and `.offcanvas`.

 - The `--bs-heading-color` variable is back with an update and dark mode support.
-First, we now check for a `null` value on the associated Sass variable, `$headings-color`, before trying to output the CSS variable, so by default it's not present in our compiled CSS.
+First, we now check for a `null` value on the associated Sass variable, `$heading-color`, before trying to output the CSS variable, so by default it's not present in our compiled CSS.
 Second, we use the CSS variable with a fallback value, `inherit`, allowing the original behavior to persist, but also allowing for overrides.

 - Converts links to use CSS variables for styling `color`, but not `text-decoration`.
 Colors are now set with `--bs-link-color-rgb` and `--bs-link-opacity` as `rgba()` color, allowing you to customize the translucency with ease.
 The `a:hover` pseudo-class now overrides `--bs-link-color-rgb` instead of explicitly setting the `color` property.